tarkalabs/tarka-ui-kit-ios/README.md

 # Localization
+Tarka UI Kit supports localization for the strings that have been used in the kit.

-Please check the README under `Localization` folder
+Please check the `README` file under `Localization` folder, to avail.